hashicorp/terraform-provider-aws/ROADMAP.md

 This roadmap does not describe all the work that will be included within this timeframe, but it does describe our focus.
 We will include other work as events occur .

-In February 2020 to April 2021 846 Pull Requests were opened in the provider and we merged 947(as of April 13th), adding support for:
+In the period spanning February to April 2021 846 Pull Requests were opened in the provider and 947 were merged, adding support for:

 - Default Tags
 - CloudFront Origin Request and Cache Policies